Creating SEO-friendly URLs: Best Practices & Examples

 • It is usually easier for search engines to work with static URLs.

-Note that a static URL doesn’t mean a good URL by default.
+Note that a static URL doesn’t mean an SEO-friendly URL by default.
 It can be bad, too:

 URL parameters